Vunnadhi Okate Zindagi: Release

-The music was composed by Devi Sri Prasad.
-The song "Trendu Maarina" was separately released on Friendship Day.
+Vunnadhi Okate Zindagi was released on 27 October 2017.
+The film had its television release in February 2018, and the film was later made available on Zee5.

 Reception

 Critical reception

 Sangeetha Devi Dundoo of The Hindu wrote: "There's a lot to like in this film and yet, it feels like a stretch.
 A crispier narrative would have made it a good coming-of-age buddy flick".
 The Times of India gave 3 out of 5 stars, stating: "The film is beautifully shot, with the locales of Vizag and Ooty adding in to its laid-back vibe.
 Music by Devi Sri Prasad is translated better on-screen than expected".

-IndiaGlitz gave 2.5 out of 5 stars, stating: "The story interests.
-The dialogues are cool.
-But the slow pace and clichéd elements do the narration in".
+123telugu wrote: "On the whole, Vunnadi Okkate Zingadi is a simple and emotional tale of friendship and love.
+The film will attract the youth more, but the proceedings are a bit slow and predictable making the film a passable watch."

+Karthik Keramalu of The News Minute stated: "Kishore Tirumala’s Vunnadhi Okate Zindagi is an enjoyable ride with inflammable emotions like friendship, friendship, and friendship.
+Suresh Kavirayani wrote: "The performances are good, cinematography is a big asset.
+Save for a couple songs, Devi Sri Prasad’s music is not really up there.
+It comes as a bit of a let down from Nenu Sailaja."
+Shekhar H Hooli of IB Times stated: "Tirumala has come up with a novel musical love story, which is all about friendship, love and breakup.
+The director has also created an engaging and entertaining screenplay.
+But it is slightly dragging in parts especially in the second half."

 Box office

 Made on a budget of ₹15 crore, the film collected ₹17.4 crore over the weekend and ₹20 crore in 10 days.
+The film was a moderate success at the box office.